CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/data-types/scopes/scope.md

 The `Scope` data type is used to define the area in which an action takes place.

-The `Scope` is restricted by a number of properties:
+The `Scope` is restricted by a number of levels:

 - [Tenant][Tenant Property]
 - [System][System Property]

+Additional levels will be added in future releases, including:

+- Environment
+- PackageName
+- PackageVersion
+- Flow

 | | |
 |-|-|